 A durable, secure storage space to archive your data in the long-term

-Get long-term data archiving in a secure, resilient space, then retrieve it on demand in 48 hours when you need it.
+Get long-term data archiving in a secure, resilient space, then retrieve it on demand when you need it.
 You can archive the very highest volumes of data — up to several petabytes.
 Get our most cost-effective storage solution, and the best prices on the market for archiving your data.

 Our Cold Archive solution is powered by tape storage in a highly resilient, multi-datacentre architecture.
 Maintain control of your data by archiving it on a trusted platform, which guarantees confidentiality.